arkency/posts/posts/2014-10-23-you-can-move-react-root-component-around.md

 <iframe width="100%" height="250" src="http://jsfiddle.net/LQxy7/embedded/result,js,html" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

+So this is a useful trick to know.

 ## Avoide imperative coding

 While working with this code I had one more _"Aha moment"_.
-I was looking at my code and thinking _Why am I calling show()/hide() on popup library in my handlers?_ I didn't come to React to keep doing that.
-The idea was to have props and state and transform it into HTML view.
+I was looking at my code and thinking _Why am I calling show()/hide() on popup library in my handlers?_ **I didn't come to React to keep doing that.
+The idea was to have props and state and transform it into HTML view**.
 Not to call `show()` or `hide()` manually.

 I should be setting state and the component should know whether to use 3rd party library to show or hide itself.
-After all, if I ever want change to popup library (most likely) then such change should be localized to the popup component.
-I should not change my handlers because I changed my popup library.
+After all, if I ever want change the popup library (most likely) then such change should be localized to the popup component. **I should not change my handlers because I changed my popup library**.

-So...
-Move the component behavior of popup inside `Popup`.
-And let it decide when to show and hide.
+So... **Move the component behavior of popup inside `Popup`.
+And let it decide when to show and hide**.
 That's what it would be doing if it were pure React component.
 That's what is should be doing when it is not so pure, but coupled with external library.